jedamus/flatpak_split/README.md

 # flatpak split

-This is the split program as flatpak
+This is the split program as a flatpak package

 ## Getting started